 Opera Samfaina is an interactive restaurant by the acclaimed Roca Brothers whose restaurant has topped the list of the best restaurants in the world a couple of times.
 But that is not the only reason why you should try it or why it is an unusual experience in Barcelona.

-The restaurant is a journey through Catalan cuisine’s history with vivid colors and screenings explaining each step in the history paired with a dish and a glass of wine.
+The restaurant is a journey through Catalan cuisine’s history with vivid colors and screenings explaining each step in the history paired with a dish and a glass of local Catalan wine from the Penedes region.
 Tables are large and sharing and the atmosphere is quite unique, with touches of greatness.
 The bathroom replicated Gaudi’s famous trencadis mozaics and the food is enjoyed in more than one room, interactive it is.
 To read more about Opera Samfaina check out this review.